 The practice carried out infection prevention and control audits twice a year.
-The latest audit showed the practice was meeting the required standards.
+The latest audit showed the practice had identified some areas for improvements and there was an action in place to address these.

 Information to deliver safe care and treatment